top of page

 Most solar farms allow members to cancel with a certain amount of notice, often for no fee.
 Also, many programs allow members to continue their membership with a community solar farm if they move within the same utility service territory.
 Many subscribers appreciate that it is so easy to join a solar farm or terminate the contract,

 Just like rooftop solar, community solar gardens have no emissions and reduce reliance on fossil fuels.
-As concern about climate change increases, these solar projects provide convenient solutions.
+As concerns about climate change increase, these solar projects provide convenient solutions.

 Unfortunately, not all utility customers are a good fit for installing solar panels on their homes and businesses.
 In particular, renters, owners of shaded properties, and residents of multifamily buildings often can’t install solar panels.
 Thus, community solar subscriptions overcome these hurdles.
 Many states with renewable portfolio standards are exploring ways to increase the use of clean energy and phase out coal, oil, and natural gas-fired power plants.